-My 4th grade students love October because of the month-long anticipation to Halloween.
+My 4th-grade students love October because of the month-long anticipation of Halloween.
 Their teacher loves October because hockey season officially begins.
 (Let’s go Blues!)
 Since school starts in mid-August where I live, by the time October rolls around, we are already starting Unit 2 in our reading/writing series.
 The focus for our writing during that unit is informative, particularly procedural writing – good ol’ how-to writing. 🙂

 The four writing prompts for students to choose from include:

 - how to carve a pumpkin

 - how to celebrate Halloween

 Students use the graphic organizer to plan their basic steps in the arrows.
 They are then required to add at least two details for each step.
 The organizer includes some basic transition words, but I take some time to do a quick mini-lesson on transitions.
 Students have to replace at least two of the given transitions with some more sophisticated phrases (i.e., replacing “finally” with “in conclusion”).
 You can grab these Halloween How-To Writing Prompts for free at my TpT store.

 After proofreading and revising, students write their final copy on the above prompt paper.
 While writing, I display our Just Write countdown graphic (see below).
 It’s something I saw on Pinterest and easily re-created on my brand new Promethean Board.
 I set the time for however long I want students to write that day depending on our schedule.
 By teaching and posting the expectations for writing time, we are much more focused.
 I’m thinking of making one for reading to increase their stamina during that time as well!